-Board of Selectmen pursuant to the p O, the Town of Sudbury, acting by and through its rovisions of G.L. c.
+Board of Selectmen pursuant to the p 0, the Town of Sudbury, acting by and through its provisions of G.L. c.
 83, §§1 and 3, and any other e foregoing Grant of Easement for drainage

 TOWN OF SUDBURY, By Its Board of Selectmen

-Daniel E. Carty, Chairman -
+Daniel E. Carty, Chairman

-Patricia Brown, Member -
+Patricia Brown, Member

-Janie W. Dretler, Member -
+Janie W. Dretler, Member

 Jennifer Roberts, Member

 William Schineller, Member

-COMMONWE ALTH OF MASSACHUSETTS
+COMMONWE.
+ALTH OF MASSACHUSETTS

 MIDDLESEX, ss

 On this day of Selectmen for the Town of Sudbury, , 2020, before me, the undersigned notary public, , the above-named member of the Board of personally appeared and proved to me through

-d on the preceding document and acknowledged to its stated purpose as a member of the Board of
+satisfactory evidence of identification to be the person whose name is signed

 Notary Public

 My Commission Expires: